Davidls22/Davidls22/README.md

-# Hi there, I’m David Sugden! 👋
+# Hi there, I’m David! 👋

 I'm a **Full Stack Developer** with a passion for crafting elegant web and mobile applications.
 I thrive on solving tricky problems and turning them into intuitive features.
 I believe that a positive attitude and sense of humor are just as important as technical skills when it comes to building great products.